 What a seaman needs to do to protect themselves after an injury?By Dennis Sullivan, In Personal Injury, 0 Comments

-If you are a seaman, and working on a tug, boat, barge, ship or rig, and you have been injured on the job, you probably have many questions as to what you should do in order to protect yourself and your family.
+If you are a seaman, and working on a tug, boat, barge, ship, or rig, and you have been injured on the job, you probably have many questions as to what you should do in order to protect yourself and your family.
 Accidents rarely just happen.
-“Accidents” happen because someone’s negligence caused a failure of a safety rule, requirement or simply common sense.
+“Accidents” happen because someone’s negligence caused a failure of a safety rule, requirement, or simply common sense.
 This negligence could be by the owner of the vessel, or, by the vessel’s officers, employees, a fellow seaman, or your employer.
 The law allows you to recover damages as a result of injuries received due to the negligence of others.
 You, as the injured person, need to prove that someone’s negligence caused your injury.
 Experienced Jones Act maritime personal injury lawyers Stepp & Sullivan can help you with your claim.

 There are some things that you need to do, however, in order to pursue your claim so that you can obtain all of the damages and money you deserve.

 You must report your injury as soon as you realize you are hurt.
-Most companies have an injury reporting process, and most require that an incident report be filled out for any incident, accident or near-miss.
-The company may try to limit your words, or put words in your mouth when you fill out this incident form.
+Most companies have an injury reporting process, and most require that an incident report be filled out for any incident, accident, or near-miss.
+The company may try to limit your words or put words in your mouth when you fill out this incident form.
 Do not let them do that.
 You should honestly state what your injury is, and how the injury happened, and make sure that your words are used, and that they are not changed by anyone.

-If you are injured while working aboard a tug, boat, barge, ship or rig, it is very important that you see a doctor as soon as possible, so that your injuries can be treated immediately.
-Many times, captains or owners want to delay sending injured workers to the doctor because it is inconvenient, could affect the work or the timeliness of the work being performed, or reporting such or sending you to a doctor could affect lost time incident reporting, which in some cases, may affect end of year evaluations and bonus’.
+If you are injured while working aboard a tug, boat, barge, ship, or rig, it is very important that you see a doctor as soon as possible, so that your injuries can be treated immediately.
+Many times, captains or owners want to delay sending injured workers to the doctor because it is inconvenient, could affect the work or the timeliness of the work being performed, or reporting such or sending you to a doctor could affect lost time incident reporting, which in some cases, may affect the end of year evaluations and bonus’.
 You need to make it clear to the captain or the company that you need to see a doctor immediately, and that you cannot wait to do so.
 It is your right, under the law, to see a doctor.

 There are many times that what appears to be a minor injury, is actually a very serious one.
 As a result, immediate medical attention where your injury is documented can help you in making your Jones Act maritime personal injury claim.